happy-dom vs jsdom (2026): Which Is Faster for Vitest?

 fetch('https://api.example.com'); // via msw mocking

-// APIs where jsdom has better support:
+// APIs where jsdom has better support

-// - SVG manipulation
+// - SVG manipulation (partial in happy-dom)

 // - Shadow DOM (improving in happy-dom)